VamsikrishnaJakka/Hacker-rank-/README.md

-# Hacker-rank solutions
+# SQL solutions

-I have uploaded/ will be uploading my solutions which I solved in hacker rank for SQL and Python.
+I have uploaded/ will be uploading my solutions which I solved in for SQL starting from May 2023.